Political positions of Hillary Clinton: LGBT rights

 On November 2, 2015, Clinton got into a Twitter fight with Governor Greg Abbott over Proposition 1.
-On November 6, 2015, at the First in the South Candidates Forum, Clinton, when asked why Proposition 1 failed, stated that "the far right did, very successfully, is really engender a lot of fear and a lot of anxiety, and create this backlash against this ordinance.
+On November 6, at the First in the South Candidates Forum, Clinton, when asked why Proposition 1 failed, stated that "the far right did, very successfully, is really engender a lot of fear and a lot of anxiety, and create this backlash against this ordinance.
 And they used the bathroom issue.
 And yet, you could go to another city in Texas, like San Antonio, and you would know that that was totally without merit, that there was no basis for it.
 I think this is a reminder that if you stand for equal rights, if you stand against discrimination, you don't just do it once and you're done," and "You've got to keep fighting for it, you've got to keep standing up for it, you've got to keep moving forward."
-On December 17, 2015, Clinton revealed a comprehensive plan for LGBT rights, including an endorsement of federal ban LGBT conversion therapy for minors.
-On January 20, 2016, Clinton criticized Senator Bernie Sanders for his comments that the Human Rights Campaign was "part of the establishment."
-On February 9, 2016, Clinton endorsed Florida's Competitive Workforce Act.
-On March 11, 2016, in an interview with MSNBC at Nancy Reagan's funeral service, Clinton credited Reagan with starting the national conversation about AIDS.
+In December, Clinton revealed a comprehensive plan for LGBT rights, including an endorsement of federal ban LGBT conversion therapy for minors.

+In January 2016, Clinton criticized Senator Bernie Sanders for his comments that the Human Rights Campaign was "part of the establishment."
+In February, Clinton endorsed Florida's Competitive Workforce Act.
+In March, in an interview with MSNBC at Nancy Reagan's funeral service, Clinton credited Reagan with starting the national conversation about AIDS.
 Clinton's comments drew heavy criticism from LGBT groups and the media, who said that the Reagans had ignored the issue, causing Clinton to apologize and retract her statement.
-On March 24, 2016, Clinton condemned the Public Facilities Privacy & Security Act and Senate Bill 175.
-On April 6, 2016, Clinton condemned the Religious Liberty Accommodations Act.
-On July 2, 2016, Clinton stated she was proud of The Pentagon's decision to lift the prohibition on openly transgender people serving in the United States military.
-On October 6, 2016, she was the first major-party presidential candidate ever to write an op-ed for an LGBT newspaper (Philadelphia Gay News).
-On October 11, 2016, her Twitter account stated conversion therapy for minors should be ended.
+She also condemned the Public Facilities Privacy & Security Act and Senate Bill 175.
+In April, she condemned the Religious Liberty Accommodations Act.
+In July 2016, Clinton stated she was proud of The Pentagon's decision to lift the prohibition on openly transgender people serving in the United States military.
+In October, she was the first major-party presidential candidate ever to write an op-ed for an LGBT newspaper (Philadelphia Gay News), and her Twitter account stated conversion therapy for minors should be ended.